-When it comes to my story, Singapore would have definitely been a layover since I was on my way to Bali, but I have decided to spend almost half of my vacation in the city and not just a day or two.
+When it comes to my journey, Singapore would have been a layover since I was on my way to Bali, but I have decided to spend almost half of my vacation in the city and not just a day or two.
 And I didn’t regret it, not for a minute!

 Keep your shoes on

-Try to keep yourself entertained during the long flight, since it’s always a venture to endure 12 hours sitting in a plane, especially if you cannot sleep while traveling regardless to the mode of transport (like yours truly!).
+Try to keep yourself entertained during the long flight, since it’s always a venture to endure 12 hours sitting in a plane, especially if you cannot sleep while traveling regardless of the mode of transport (like yours truly!).

 Booking local tours

-Accommodation near the Orchard Road
+Nearby Orchard Road

 One more thing.
 Bear in mind that the climate is pretty humid, so make sure not to go during the season of high temperatures when you will have trouble breathing.
-The best time to visit is at the end of the rain season which is in March and April (I was there at the end of February).
+The best time to visit is at the end of the rainy season which is in March and April (I was there at the end of February).
 Temperatures do not go over 28 degrees Celsius.

 But then again, people around me were just indifferent, they were chatting and walking, carrying those colorful umbrellas, like nothing happened.
 So, I came out of it quickly saying to myself that “everything is going to be all right”.